anirudhadargar/Journal/README.md

+## 22nd March
+- Meet with my manager.
+- Started Day5 folder of automation training.
+- Saw how automation test failure report is generated.
+Accessing the elements in ui using By.xpath method.

 ## 21st March
 - Meet with my manager.
 Discussed about automation training.
 - Stand up meet with all team members.